Ronan Rafferty: Personal life

-Rafferty is married to Claire and has two adult children, Jonathan and Emma.
-Though from Northern Ireland, he now lives in Ascot, England.
+Rafferty was first married to Clare and had two children.
+His second wife is Yvonne.

 In 1987, while playing on the Australasian Tour during the European Tour offseason, he lived with the family of Australian pro Ian Baker-Finch.
 During this time, Rafferty became a connoisseur of Australian wine.
 He remains a noted wine collector.

 Rafferty now plays few tournaments, and is involved in broadcasting, where he works as a commentator and analyst, and golf course design.
 He regularly appeared on Setanta golf's coverage.

 Legacy

 Rafferty is known for prefiguring the rise of professional golf in Northern Ireland.
 He and David Feherty were the first Northern Irish golfers to win consistently on the European Tour.
-Shortly after they retired, golfers like Graeme McDowell, Rory McIlroy and Darren Clarke would go onto greater success, winning major championships.
+Shortly after they retired, golfers like Graeme McDowell, Rory McIlroy and Darren Clarke would go on to greater success, winning major championships.

 Rafferty was one of the best European golfers during the 1980s and early 1990s.
 He won 12 official worldwide tour events between 1987 and 1993.
 By comparison, Nick Faldo, the best European golfer of that era, won 17 tour events during that timespan.
 Paul Azinger, the most victorious American golfer during that timespan, won only one more event than Rafferty during these years.